<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=7444762&amp;fmt=gif">

 Secure document storage

-DocuWare provides user authentication, HTTPS data transfer, 256-bit encryption, multi-level access control and traceability, and robust protection against malware and other forms of cyberattacks, as well as other security features.
+The DocuWare solution incorporates user authentication, HTTPS data transfer, 256-bit encryption, multi-level access control, traceability and robust protection against malware and other forms of cyberattacks, and other risks.

 Audit trails and monitoring